e2nIEE/pandapipes/doc/source/timeseries/example.rst

     pandapipes.create_pipe_from_parameters(net, j0, j2, length_km=1, diameter_m=d, k_mm=0.35, name="Pipe 5")

-Then the network must be prepared with the function :code:`_prepare_grid(net)`.
+Then the network must be prepared.
 Here the time series for the occurring sinks and sources of the network must be given.
 As in a steady-state calculation, the mass flows must be specified, whereby the number of mass flows corresponds to the number T of time steps.
 The mass flows for N sinks have to be written into a csv file as follows: